CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: Experiments

+We first present the experimental setup and then move on to our results.
+In all the experiments in this section, the attention layers are quantized to INT8 using MinMax quantization, and low-bit quantization schemes are only applied to the feed-forward layers (FFN).
+See Appendix~\ref{sec:exp_additional} for experiments with quantized attention and FFN layers.

+\textbf{Models.} Our experiments leverage two families of language models: the open-source Gemma models \citep{gemma} and the proprietary PaLM 2 models \citep{anil2023palm}.
+Specifically, we use Gemma-1 7B, Gemma-2 9B, and Gemma-2 27B from the Gemma family, and PaLM2-Gecko, PaLM2-Otter, and PaLM2-Bison from the PaLM2 family.
+Within the PaLM 2 family, the models increase in size from Gecko to Otter to Bison.

-\paragraph{Baselines.} Since our primary goal is to demonstrate that \algo~gets improved performance over GPTQ, we have chosen it as the primary baseline in most of our experiments.
-To further demonstrate the our technique can be used as a plug-and-play replacement for GPTQ, we also include comparisons with AWQ~\citep{lin2023awq}.
+\textbf{Baselines.} Since our primary goal is to demonstrate that \algo~gets improved performance over GPTQ, we have chosen it as the primary baseline in most of our experiments in this section.
 For all our experiments, we initialize GPTQ with OWC, and run GPTQ for $T=\din$ steps.
 To ensure stability and generalization, GPTQ regularizes its Hessian matrix by adding a scaled identity matrix ($\lambda I$).
 Tuning this $\lambda$ for every (model, layer) pair is infeasible.
 So, we determine a single optimal value using the PaLM2-Gecko model, and apply it universally.

-\paragraph{\algo.} We evaluate both the coordinate descent variants described in Section~\ref{sec:cd}: CD (Algorithm~\ref{alg:cd}), BCD (Algorithm~\ref{alg:bcd}).
+\textbf{\algo.} We evaluate both the coordinate descent variants described in Section~\ref{sec:cd}: CD (Algorithm~\ref{alg:cd}), BCD (Algorithm~\ref{alg:bcd}).
 For per-channel quantization, we initialize CD with Optimal Weight Clipping (OWC), and for sub-channel quantization, we additionally include initialization with OWC-CD.
 BCD is always initialized with CD in our experiments.
 Unless otherwise stated, both CD and BCD are run for $T=\din$ iterations, \optclipcd~is run for $\din/g$ iterations, where $g$ is the group size.
 Similar to GPTQ, we regularize the Hessian matrix used in CD, BCD by adding $\lambda I$.
 We determine a reasonable value for $\lambda$ using the PaLM2-Gecko model, and use it in all our experiments.